 Frequently Asked Questions

 The following Questions and Answers are not legal advice.
 They are merely to help you understand whether your rights may have been violated.
 Each situation and set of circumstances is unique and a free consultation with a Ohio Employment Lawyer is recommended before taking any action related to your employment.
-If you think your employee rights have been violated or may be in jeopardy, contact your Cincinnati Employment Attorney at Mansell Law today for a free consultation.
+If you think your employee rights have been violated or may be in jeopardy, contact your Ohio Labor Law Attorney at Mansell Law today for a free consultation.
 We are your statewide Ohio employment lawyers, representing clients in Cleveland, Dayton, Columbus, Cincinnati, Toledo, Marion, Athens, Youngstown, and everywhere in between.

 Family Medical Leave Act (FMLA)